 Network & Make Connections

-Keep In Touch With Friends & Family
+Stay In Touch With Friends & Family

-Journal Or Blog About Your Experiences
+Journal Or Blog About Your Experience

-Walk & Use Public Transportation
+Walk & Use Public Transport

 Finally, one of my biggest tips is to walk and use public transportation everywhere rather than drive.
 I’ve always found that by far it is the best way to explore any new place.
-You will also find that you will learn how to get around far quicker this way.

 FAQ’s About Moving To A New City